nest/nest-simulator/doc/contribute/development_workflow.rst

    page <https://help.github.com/articles/closing-issues-via-commit-messages/>`_.
    After saving your message and closing the editor, your commit will be saved.

-8. Push the changes to your forked repo on GitHub:
+8. Push the changes to your forked repository on GitHub:

    .. code::